react-static/react-static/docs/components.md

 ### `Prefetch`

-Prefetch is a react component that accepts a `path` prop, and optional `only` prop and an optional single child to render.
+Prefetch is a react component that accepts a `path` prop, an optional `only` prop and an optional single child to render.
 When this component is rendered, any data or template required to render the `path` will be prefetched.
 This ensures that if the user then navigates to that route , they will not have to wait for the required data to load.

 Props:

 * `path: String` **Required** - The path you want to prefetch.
-* `type: String.oneOf(['data', 'template'])` - An optional string denoted whether to only load the `data` or `template` for the path.
+* `type: String.oneOf(['data', 'template'])` - An optional string denoting whether to only load the `data` or `template` for the path.

 Notes: